No products in the basket.

 Need a good old dose of Vitamin D combined with a whole host of outdoor activities?
 Read on….

 Winter is a great time of the year to head to the sun.
 For starters, you have no fear of missing that one sunny week of the summer at home and secondly, it is a great way to break up the short, cold days of the winter months.
 The only problem you will have is deciding where to go for that elusive winter sun.
-To give you a steer in the right direction, I’ve rounded up five of my favourite winter sun destinations.
+To give you a steer in the right direction, I’ve rounded up six of my favourite winter sun destinations.
 I guarantee they’ll offer some memorable adventures coupled with a good old dose of vitamin D.

 The Canary Islands benefit from year-round sunshine thanks to their close proximity to Africa.
 Many of us often pass off these islands based on their reputation for having tacky strips of bars, high-rise apartment blocks and Full English Breakfasts on the menu.
 And in certain areas, that is what you will find.
 However, these areas make up a very small part of what are in fact incredible holiday destinations for adventure-lovers.